 Behavior is triggered.
-It is important to understand that all behavior is triggered—it doesn’t occur out of the blue.
+It is important to understand that all behavior is triggered—it occurs for a reason.
 It might be something a person did or said that triggered a behavior or it could be a change in the physical environment.
-The root to changing be-havior is disrupting the patterns that we create.
+The root to changing behavior is disrupting the patterns that we create.
 Try a different approach, or try a different consequence.

 What works today, may not tomorrow.
 The multiple factors that influence troubling behaviors and the natural progression of the disease process means that solutions that are effective today may need to be modified tomorrow—or may no longer work at all.
 The key to managing difficult behaviors is being creative and flexible in your strategies to address a given issue.

 Get support from others.
 You are not alone—there are many others caring for someone with dementia.
-Locate your nearest Area Agency on Aging, the local chapter of the Alzheimer’s Association, a Caregiver Resource Center or one of the groups listed below in Resources to find support groups, organizations and services that can help you.
+Locate your nearest Area Agency on Aging, the local chapter of the Alzheimer’s Association, a California Caregiver Resource Center or visit the Family Care Navigator (www.caregiver.org/family-care-navigator) to find support groups, organizations, and services that can help you.
 Expect that, like the loved one you are caring for, you will have good days and bad days.
 Develop strategies for coping with the bad days (see the FCA Fact Sheet, Dementia, Caregiving and Controlling Frustration).

 The loss of bladder or bowel control often occurs as dementia progresses.
 Sometimes accidents result from environmental factors; for example, someone can’t remember where the bathroom is located or can’t get to it in time.
 If an accident occurs, your understanding and reassurance will help the person maintain dignity and minimize embarrassment.